-This wilderness is located in the town of Ohio in Herkimer County and the towns of Morehouse, Arietta, Lake Pleasant and Indian Lake in Hamilton County.
-It is bounded on the north by the Moose River Plains area and private lands in the vicinity of Little Moose Lake, Squaw Brook, Snowy Mountain and Squaw Mountain; on the east by Route 30, lands of International Paper Company and the Spruce Lake-Piseco Lake trail; on the south by lands of the Jessup River Wild Forest Area, private lands north of Route 8, the South Branch of West Canada Creek and an access road to private lands; on the west by West Canada Creek and private lands east of Honnedaga Lake.
+This Wilderness is located in the Town of Ohio in Herkimer County and the Towns of Morehouse, Arietta, Lake Pleasant and Indian Lake in Hamilton County.
+It is bounded on the north by the Moose River Plains Wild Forest area and conservation easement lands in the vicinity of Little Moose Lake, Squaw Brook, Snowy Mountain and Squaw Mountain; on the east by Route 30, Perkins Clearing conservation easement lands and the Northville-Lake Placid trail; on the south by lands of the Jessup River Wild Forest Area, private lands north of Route 8, the South Branch of West Canada Creek and an access road to private lands; and on the west by West Canada Creek and private lands east of Honnedaga Lake.

-The terrain ranges from swamp flats and rolling hills to steep mountains such as Snowy.
-Water drains from the area into three basins: the Hudson, the Mohawk and the Black.
+The terrain ranges from wetlands and rolling hills to steep mountains such as Snowy Mountain.
+Water drains from the area into three major watersheds: the Hudson, the Mohawk and the Black.

 Among the area's chief attributes are its numerous ponds, lakes and streams, most of which support a brook trout population.
-Although there are many good trout fishing waters in this area, the ones that are most frequented by fishermen are West Canada Lake, Spruce Lake and Cedar Lakes.
-Unfortunately acid rain poses a growing threat to fishing in many of the water bodies in this area.
-The Indian River from its source to the South Branch of the Moose River is a designated wild river under this plan.

-The forest cover consists chiefly of mixed hardwood- softwood types with large diameter trees of both types on the more fertile soils.
-There is also considerable acreage in spruce-balsam swamp and beaver meadows.
+Although there are many good trout fishing waters in this area, the ones that are most frequented by anglers are Big Rock Lake, Whitney Lake, Phillsbury Lake, Spruce Lake and Cedar Lake.
+The river area originating at the source of the Indian River to the South Branch of the Moose River is a designated Wild River under the New York State Wild, Scenic and Recreational Rivers Act.
+West Canada Creek and Cedar River are also designated rivers.
+The forest cover consists chiefly of mixed hardwood-softwood species with large diameter trees of both types on the more fertile soils.
+There is also considerable acreage of spruce-balsam wetlands and beaver meadows.

-Among the spots that attract hikers and campers in addition to the previously mentioned lakes are T Lake Falls and T Lake Mountain, West Canada Creek, Panther Mountain, Snowy Mountain and Cedar River.
+Among the spots that attract hikers and campers, in addition to the previously mentioned lakes, are the Northville-Lake Placid Trail, West Canada Creek, Snowy Mountain and the eastern shore of Cedar River Flow.

-Many campers from the three public campsites on Piseco Lake and the campsites at Lewey Lake, as well as those in the Moose River Recreation Area, utilize the foot trails in the area to reach points of special interest.
-Since the Moose River tract was purchased by the state, there has been increased use of the foot trail from that area to Brook Trout Lake and vicinity by both hunters and fishermen.
-Hikers in increasing numbers are climbing the mountain and using the foot trails.
+Many campers from the three public campsites on Piseco Lake and the campsites at Lewey Lake, as well as those in the Moose River Plains Wild Forest, utilize the foot trails in the area to reach points of special interest.
+Since the Moose River tract was purchased by the State, there has been increased use of the foot trail from that area to Brook Trout Lake and vicinity by both hunters and anglers.

-Enforcement problems stemming from the remoteness of the area have been encountered in attempts to prevent snowmobile and all-terrain vehicle penetration into the wilderness area.
-Physical barriers should be erected within the Moose River Plains Wild Forest Area at key locations to diminish this problem.
+Enforcement problems, stemming from the remoteness of the area, have been encountered in attempts to prevent snowmobile and all-terrain vehicle penetration into the Wilderness area.
+Physical barriers have been erected within the Moose River Plains Wild Forest Area at key locations to diminish this problem.